faizmokhtar/faizmokhtar.com/content/posts/on-writing-tests.md

 and as the more tests you add, the better your tests will become.
 You just have to keep on adding tests and continously improve it along the way.

 ## 4. Enable Code Coverage
-try to enable the code coverage feature available on your IDE.
-I find it somewhat motivating to see the code coverage percentage increase from 0%, 5%, 18.5%...well you got the gist of it.
-As you progress, the code will naturally becomes easier to test and more modular.
+Try to enable the code coverage feature available on your IDE.
+I find it somewhat motivating to see the code coverage percentage increase from 0%, 5%, 18.5%...well you get my gist.
+Motivation is good in this case and you really need it.
+Hopefully, as you progress the code will naturally becomes easier to test and more modular.

 Good luck. 🐛